Proac-Tee/todo-list-using-react/README.md

-# todo-list-using-react
+# Todo-list-using-react

+## Introduction

 The goal of this project is to design the todo list app using react

+## Technologies

+- HTML
+- JavaScript
+- React

-# To instal dependencies
+# To install dependencies

-use npm install
+- run npm install

 # To start

-use npm start
+- run npm start